 What is Autoflowering?

 Autoflowering seeds are available from seed retailers.
 Although some traits are complicated and require more than one gene to express, autoflowering is one of the most basic types of genetic traits and follows the laws of simple recessiveness and dominance.
 Specifically, it is a recessive trait.
+(Read Weed Seeds: When to Choose Regular, Feminized or Autoflowering.)

 Of importance to breeders, both experienced and aspiring, autoflowering is an easily observable simple Mendelian recessive trait.
 It is generally quick and easy to determine if a given adolescent plant is autoflowering or standard just by keeping it in short (or non-existent) dark periods for a few weeks.
-If the plant stays in growth, it is standard, if it flowers it is autoflowering.
+If the plant stays in growth, it is standard.
+If it flowers it is autoflowering.

 Chromosomes From the Male Plant